-Make sure to triple check the instructions to make sure you don’t miss anything – some homeowners are very detailed in their instructions and it can be easy to miss something if you only read the instructions once.
+Make sure to triple-check the instructions to make sure you don’t miss anything – some homeowners are very detailed in their instructions and it can be easy to miss something if you only read the instructions once.

 5) Leave the House Cleaner Than You Found It

-This is one housesitting tip that I know not every housesitter bothers with, but I have always received such great praise for it – cleaning the house so it is in even better condition that when you arrived.
+This is one housesitting tip that I know not every housesitter bothers with, but I have always received such great praise for it – cleaning the house so it is in even better condition than when you arrived.

 I am a pretty damn good cleaner if I do say so myself, mostly because I have great attention to detail.

 When leaving a house I always spend at least a couple of hours doing a deep clean including vacuuming floors, scrubbing the shower/bath, cleaning out the microwave, fridge, and all appliances, mopping the kitchen and bathroom floors, doing all the laundry, remaking the bed, taking out all the trash and recycling, sweeping the porch and outside areas, and dusting the whole house.

 Believe me, the homeowners will LOVE you for it.

 You should always treat the home you are looking after and the contents in the home as if they were your own.

 This means making sure all the doors are locked whenever you leave the house, taking your dirty shoes off when entering, taking care of any items that you use such as pots, pans and dishes, not leaving lights on that you aren’t using, and not leaving the heating on all day just to name a few.